 - Motivational letter stating why your project is a good fit for the specific fellowship and what your expectations are.

-- Short CV (2 pages) of conveners with list of topic-related publications.
+- Short CV (2 pages) with list of topic-related publications.

 - Copy of the doctoral certificate.

 - Research proposal with research schedule and work plan with a maximum of 10 bibliographic sources (4 pages max/2.000 words),

 - If the aim of the proposal is to contribute to the CALAS essay series: tentative index, abstract, basis literature

 - If the aim of the proposal is to write two academic articles: abstracts with basic literature

 Applications must be sent electronically as single PDF via e-mail to firstname.lastname@example.org; Reference: Research Fellowship Guadalajara